According To The Christian Worldview Human Life Is

 Stewardship of Creation

 Humans are also called to be stewards of God's creation.
-Genesis 1:28 instructs humanity to "rule over" the earth and to care for the animals.
-This is not a license for exploitation but a responsibility to manage and protect the environment for future generations.
+On the flip side, genesis 1:28 instructs humanity to "rule over" the earth and to care for the animals.
+That's why this is not a license for exploitation but a responsibility to manage and protect the environment for future generations.
 Christians are encouraged to live sustainably, to conserve resources, and to advocate for environmental policies that promote the well-being of the planet.

 Serving Others